 Do you provide letters for benefits assessments?

 Yes.
 As part of my commitment to disability advocacy, I can provide ongoing clients with supporting letters for the PIP or WCA assessment process - if and when appropriate.
 Please note that these letters will be a truthful and factual reflection of the concerns you have highlighted to me and the work that we are doing on these in therapy - and it therefore would not be appropriate to provide them for one-off clients.
-There is no additional administrative charge for supporting letters, outside of my usual hourly session fee which covers time spent writing it up.
+There is no additional administrative charge for supporting letters, outside of my usual hourly session fee which covers the time spent writing it up.

 I can also help with completing your forms to help you to best highlight any difficulties that you have legitimately expressed to me.
-This service again is chargeable as one or more hourly session fees, depending on depth required.
+This service again is chargeable as one or more hourly session fees, depending on the depth required.

 Depending on the timing, if we are engaged in longer term therapy it is sometimes possible for me to attend a telephone assessment alongside you as a supporter.
 As the DWP indicate they can take up to 90mins, the fees incurred for this are equal to that of a 2hr appointment.